25 Questions about Hanukkah, Answered!

 18. ARE THERE UNNECESSARILY COMPETITIVE DREIDEL LEAGUES?

 You bet: Major League Dreidel.
 In 2008, NPR explained that the contest, which featured such athletes as Tasmanian Dreidel and Jewbacca, wasn't the same as the traditional game.
 Instead, "Spinners compete on how long their dreidel spins on progressively smaller surfaces."
 And the puns don't stop at the player names: their "court" is referred to as the "Spinagogue," also the name of their tabletop game.
-This year, the Major League Dreidel championship will be held in Brooklyn on December 15, the fourth night of Hanukkah.
+This year, the Major League Dreidel championship will be held in Austin, Texas on December 1, the night before Hanukkah begins.

 19. WHERE DID HANUKKAH GELT COME FROM?

 There are several different origin stories for Hanukkah gelt, the foil wrapped chocolate coins of every Hanukkah celebration.
 One version says that it derives from the coinage that the Maccabees minted after independence.
 Another story relates it to the word hinnukh, or education.
 This hypothesis says that due to the pronunciation and possible etymological relation between hinnukh and Hanukkah, coins were given to teachers and students at that time of year.
 There are other possibilities, but these were all real coins.
 According to The Oxford Companion to Sugar and Sweets, the chocolate may have come from an entirely different holiday figure: Santa Claus.
 The books says that in Belgium and the Netherlands people celebrated St. Nicholas' feast day on December 6 by giving both chocolate and real coins to students and children, although they caution "it would be a mistake to draw too close a connection between this Christian tradition and Chanukah gelt."
 No matter what, the first Hanukkah chocolate gelt is believed to have been from a chocolatier in the 1920s.